 American Psychological Foundation Board of Trustees

-Dr. Cantor served as the 105th president of the American Psychological Association (1996) and has been an active advocate for professional psychology since she earned her degree as a member of the first class of the Rutgers University Graduate School of Applied and Professional Psychology in 1976.
-She chaired the Psychology in the Schools Committee of the New Jersey Psychological Association (NJPA) and later became a member of the NJPA board and its president (1986).
+Cantor served as the 105th APA president (1996) and has been an active advocate for professional psychology since she earned her degree as a member of the first class of the Rutgers University Graduate School of Applied and Professional Psychology in 1976.
+She chaired the Psychology in the Schools Committee of the New Jersey Psychological Association and later became a member of the NJPA board and its president (1986).
 She was a member of the APA Council of Representatives for New Jersey, and then a member of the APA Board of Directors before serving as APA president.
-Dr. Cantor initiated the Task Force on the Changing Gender Composition of Psychology while serving on the APA board, as well as the Task Force on Adolescent Girls.
-She is the author of six books, most recently, “Finding Your Voice and What Do You Want To Do When You Grow Up?”.
+Cantor initiated the Task Force on the Changing Gender Composition of Psychology while serving on the APA board, as well as the Task Force on Adolescent Girls.
+She is the author of six books, including “Finding Your Voice and What Do You Want To Do When You Grow Up?”.

-Ms. Straus became APF's first executive director in 1991 when the organization had assets of less than $990,000.
-The organization has since grown into a thriving $15 million foundation.
-Prior to her position with the foundation, Ms. Straus had a long career as an educator and writer.
-Previously, she was director of communications and student placement at the Human Resources Research Organization's Technical Education Center in Washington.
+Straus became APF's first executive director in 1991 when the organization had assets of less than $990,000.
+Prior to her position with the foundation, Straus had a long career as an educator and writer.
+Previously, she was director of communications and student placement at the Human Resources Research Organization's Technical Education Center in Washington, D.C.
 As a researcher for the National Federation of Business and Professional Women's Clubs in 1980, she provided position papers and background information to the White House on the Equal Rights Amendment.
-Ms. Straus graduated magna cum laude, Phi Beta Kappa from the University of Pennsylvania and received a Master of Arts from the University of Wisconsin at Madison.
+Straus graduated magna cum laude, Phi Beta Kappa from the University of Pennsylvania, and received a Master of Arts from the University of Wisconsin at Madison.

 David H. Barlow, PhD